What is the significance of protein in chicken feed, and how does it contribute to poultry health?

 Protein in chicken feed requirements vary significantly in a chicken’s life cycle.

-In the early growth stages, that is (0-8 weeks), chicks have to have more protein levels to support the speedy muscle development and the feather growth.
+In the early growth stages (0-8 weeks), chicks require higher protein levels to support the rapid muscle development and feather growth.

-Starter feeds that contain 20-22% protein are optimal for development, affecting how much protein is in chick feed.
+Starter feeds containing 20-22% protein are optimal for chick development, which affects the protein content in chick feed.

 As the birds move into the grower phase (8-16 weeks), their protein needs gradually fall.

-Grower feeds usually contain 16-18% protein, which helps continue the birds’ growth while protecting them from gaining fat.
+Grower feeds typically contain 16-18% protein, which helps sustain the birds’ growth while preventing them from gaining excessive fat.

 This ensures healthy development without wasting expensive protein resources.